What is an Application to Proceed Without Payment of Fees?

 Check the boxes for whichever fees you want waived.
 If you are not sure whether you will need all of them waived, check them all.

 In most cases, it is least expensive and effective to have the court papers "served by mail."
-But if you have special reasons why this would not work in your case (requiring that a law enforcement officer "serve" the court papers), state your reasons on the next line.
+But if you have special reasons why this would not work in your case, you can state your reasons on the next line.
+(This would mean that a law enforcement officer would "serve" the court papers instead of them being served by mail).

 Date and sign the form.
 Then print your address and telephone number (if you have one) in the blanks provided.